Top 25 Legal Pages For Your WordPress Website

 22. DMCA Policy: To limit your liability to copyright infringement claims.

-24. Newsletter Subscription Policy: If you are using an email newsletter service and collect personal information like email id from your subscribers
+24. Newsletter Subscription Policy: If you are using an email newsletter service and collect personal information like email ID from your subscribers

-25. FTC Disclosure Statement: If you have a website and have affiliate partners, you should declare your website’s compliance with the Federal Trade Commission policies
+25. FTC Disclosure Statement: If you have a website and affiliate partners, you should declare your website’s compliance with the Federal Trade Commission policies

-Must have legal pages for your website
+for your website

 Following are the major legal pages that every website needs to have for its protection.

 Terms and conditions, as the name suggests, are a set of rules that you will follow for different purposes.
 They dictate what is allowed on your website and what is not.
 You need to define everything clearly in detail.
-There should not be any scope of ambiguity.
+There should not be any scope for ambiguity.
 Generally, the terms and conditions of a website contain rules about posting content, commenting, participating in a discussion or forum, etc. In the case of an eCommerce site, it acts as a legal contract between you and your users.

-A refund policy dictates the terms and conditions of any refunds that the seller offers to the buyers after they return any product.
+A refund policy dictates the terms and conditions of any refunds the seller offers the buyers after they return any product.
 It talks in detail about the terms and conditions of return and refund.
 Generally, a refund policy contains the following information –

 • How many days does a customer have to return a product

-• How will he get the refund whether credit or replacement
+• How will he get the refund, whether credit or replacement?

 • Whether you offer refunds for digital products or any in-app purchase